lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 design(dds) # to check the design formula
 ```

-The inspection of the dds revealed that the `colData` and the `design` must be reorganised prior to the analysis.
+The `colData` and the `design` are the ones created within the nfcore/rnaseq pipeline and must be reorganised prior to the analysis.
 With the following commands we will create our metadata starting from the info stored in the `dds`.
 We will rename the column of the `colData`, we will ensure that the rownames of the metadata are present in the same order as the column names and finally we will update the `colData` of the `dds` object with our newly created metadata.

 ```r
 #### Creation of metadata starting from the dds colData ####